phax/as2-lib/README.md

 #News and noteworthy

+  * 2015-xx-yy Version 2.2.0
+    * added system properties (see below) for configuration and debugging purposes
+    * added the partnership attribute `content_transfer_encoding_receive` to define a fixed `Content-Transfer-Encoding` for receiving, even if none is specified.
-  * 2015-08-20 Version 2.1.0 fixes a problem that implicitly SHA-1 was always used for signing, no matter what you specify.
-Also compression according to RFC 5402 is now supported.
+  * 2015-08-20 Version 2.1.0
+    * fixes a problem that implicitly SHA-1 was always used for signing, no matter what you specify
+    * compression according to RFC 5402 is now supported so that this is no fully AS2 1.1 compatible

 #Maven usage
 Add the following to your pom.xml to use this artifact: